 Demand for services in the oil and natural gas industry is cyclical and subject to sudden and significant volatility.
 Market demand for our services during 2020 was challenged due to the COVID-19 pandemic and macro supply and demand concerns.
 The oilfield service industry experienced an abrupt deterioration in demand during the second half of 2019, which continued into 2020.
 During the first quarter of 2020, the emergence of COVID-19, and the global pandemic caused thereby, placed significant downward pressure on the global economy and oil demand and prices, leading North American operators to announce significant cuts to planned 2020 capital expenditures and causing the continued acceleration of upstream oil and gas bankruptcies.
 In the midst of the ongoing COVID-19 pandemic, OPEC+ were unable to reach an agreement on production levels for crude oil, at which point Saudi Arabia and Russia initiated efforts to aggressively increase production.
-The convergence of global oil demand decline and the risk of a substantial increase in supply.
+The convergence of the COVID-19 pandemic and the crude oil production increases caused the unprecedented dual impact of global oil demand decline and the risk of a substantial increase in supply.
 While OPEC+ agreed in April 2020 to cut production, downward pressure on commodity prices remained through much of Fiscal 2020.
-WTI's average daily price per barrel decreased by approximately \$18.91, or 32.9%, to \$38.59 per barrel ("BbI") during Fiscal 2020, compared to Fiscal 2019's average daily price per barrel of \$57.50.
+WTI's average daily price per barrel decreased by approximately \$18.91, or 32.9%, to \$38.59 per barrel ("Bbl") during Fiscal 2020, compared to Fiscal 2019's average daily price per barrel of \$57.50.